Skip to main content

 11. Determine the remuneration, benefits and conditions of employment of the President and Vice-Chancellor and his/her direct reports

-13. Set the strategy, policy and parameters for the review and determination of the remuneration and benefits of senior staff of the university within the remit of the Professorial and Senior Salaries Committee;
+13. Set the strategy, policy and parameters for the review and determination of the remuneration and benefits of senior staff of the University within the remit of the Professorial and Senior Salaries Executive Group;

-14. Set the strategy, policy and parameters for severance terms for all senior staff; consider and approve severance terms for the Vice-Chancellor and Vice Chancellor’s direct reports on the termination of their employment ensuring compliance with the requirements set out by the Higher Education Funding Council for Wales;
+14. Set the strategy, policy and parameters for severance terms for all senior staff; consider and approve severance terms for the Vice-Chancellor and Vice Chancellor’s direct reports, and of the College Pro Vice-Chancellors, on the termination of their employment ensuring compliance with the requirements set out by Medr;

 15. Ensure appropriate independence of the function, review the remuneration of the Head of Internal Audit taking into account the recommendation of the Audit and Risk Committee